d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/product-texts-view/README.md

 # Create <i>Product Texts</i> View
 ## Overview
 Views of type <i>Text</i> are specific models that enable <b>multiple language support, typically for master data</b> in SAP Data Warehouse cloud.
-Depends on the language configuration in the user profile, the data on the reports and stories will be displayed in the corresponding language.
+Depends on the language configuration in the user profile, the data of the reports and stories will be displayed automatically in the corresponding language.

 ## Exercise
 1. Navigate to the Repository Explorer